 Ask any hiker their most important consideration when packing for a big trip and they are likely to say it’s keeping their base weight down.
-A hiking pack stuffed to the brim won’t do anyone any favors and is likely to result in back pain, leg strain and blisters.
+A hiking pack stuffed to the brim won’t do anyone any favors and is likely to result in back and knee pain, leg strain and blisters.

 Sadly, it isn’t as easy as just chucking out anything weighing over a kilogram.
 Water is vital for keeping hikers hydrated and fit enough to take on the trail.
 However, carrying too much of the stuff is likely to weigh them down and could even force a premature end to their adventure.